aliceb91/supply-chain/Designs/Part 2/user-story-2.md

 Test 3:

-- Somehow set things up do that no userId is provided to the domain
+- Somehow set things up so that no userId is provided to the domain
 - When we query the API with no given userId
 - Then assert that the response is that of a bad request

 Test 4:

-- Somehow set things up do that an invalid userId is provided to the domain
+- Somehow set things up so that an invalid userId is provided to the domain
 - When we query the API with an invalid userId
 - Then assert that the response is that of not found